Skogsøy Webshop Home Travel Gullfjell Contact

 If you consider yourself a Natural Born Birder (or you know someone who is) there may be something of interest in the Webshop for you.

 A camera is usually in my bag such that I can do some opportunist photography; a selection of pictures taken from around the world can be found in the Gallery section.
 All pictures were taken in the wild and care was taken not to disturb the birds at all times.
+Additional information about photography inckuding articles on digiscoping and reviews of compact superzoom cameras can be found on the articles pages.

 Some information about the equipment I use and some tips for keeping warm during protracted seawatches can be found on the Equipment page.
 Many birders have a number of books, I have a small library of them and some recommendations can be found on the books page.
 My latest acquisitions are shown below.

 When I first moved to Norway I lived east of Bergen and developed a taste for birding in the mountains.
 Here too visible migration was an important part of the birding.
 For more details of birding in the hills of western Norway, see the Gullfjell pages.
-The Hardangervidda is within easy driving distance of Bergen so I have also included some information on the unique birding opportunites it offers.
+The Hardangervidda is within easy driving distance of Bergen so I have also included some information on the unique birding opportunities it offers.

-Some birders still have families and I fall into this category - I have therefore added some trip reports from family holidays which show that it is quite possible to get some decent birding in even if you do have the family with you.
-Some hints can be found on the Travel pages.
-Destinations covered include Mallorca, Crete, Lanzarote, and Falsterbo (Sweden).
+Some birders still have families and I fall into this category - I have therefore added some trip reports from family holidays which show that it is quite possible to get some decent birding in even if you do have the family or other non-birders with you.
+Some hints can be found on the Travelpages.
+Destinations covered include Madeira, Mallorca, IcelandCrete, LanzaroteThailand, Laos and Falsterbo (Sweden).

 I grew up in north Northumberland in NE England and it is here I really started birding.
 Some information on this wonderful area is included on the U.K. side.